traktuner/traktuner/README.md

 ### Oh, hi 👋

-I'm Thomas, IT System Engineer and dad 👶♊️👶 from Austria 🇦🇹
+I'm Thomas, Senior IT Consultant and dad 👶♊️👶 from Austria 🇦🇹

 <!--
 **traktuner/traktuner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.